pypeit/PypeIt/doc/dev/niresframes.rst

     #.
 Find all the directories in the :ref:`dev-suite` with Keck
        NIRES data.

     #.
-For each directory (i.e., instrument setup; current there is only one):
+For each directory (i.e., instrument setup; currently there is only one):

         #.
 Make sure there is a "by-hand" version of the pypeit file for this
            setup where a human (one of the pypeit developers) has ensured the